Moving from one activity to the next can be a challenge throughout the day. Check out these 5 tips to help kids with transitions.

 I’m a fan of routines.
 The repetition and sequence is so regular that kids don’t need us to remind them.
 But to get to that point, we need to instill a routine and schedule they can follow.

-Start by doing the same activities roughly at the same times of the day in the same order.
+Start by doing the same activities at the same times of the day in the same order.
 In the beginning, help your child transition from one activity to the next.
-Then later, begin to pull back until she doesn’t need as many reminders.
+Then later, begin to pull back until he doesn’t need as many reminders.

-With enough routine in their day, kids can transition themselves, all on automatic.
+With enough routine in their day, he can transition himself, all on automatic.